 The application will require:

 Up to 5 images of your work and 1 booth shot

 A list of other art and craft shows that you participate in

 If you have studio assistants and how many

 The $15 application fee is due upon registering on our application site.
 If you are accepted you will be notified by April 15, 2019 and the $155 non-refundable booth fee will be due on April 22, 2019 fee unless you inform us that you decline to participate.
 If booth payment is not made by April 22, 2019 the space will be given to another artist.
 The arts festival does not store your credit card information.

 Susan Lichter Jury Prize

 The Coolidge Corner Arts Festival is pleased to continue the Susan Lichter Jury Prize in memory of our beloved committee member.
 The winner exemplifies the highest level of both art and craft and embodies Susan's spirit.
-The Jury Prize winner receives a free both for the current festival and an automatic acceptance for the following year, and their work is featured on that year’s festival promotional materials and social media.
+The Jury Prize winner receives a free both for the current festival, an automatic acceptance for the following year, and their work is featured on that year’s festival promotional materials and social media.